 AWS VGW vs DGW vs TGW

-Exploring the evolution of the AWS network gateway and choosing the best option for your business.
+We compare the three AWS network gateways to help you choose the best option for your business.

-AWS launched the newest version of their native network routing service, Transit Gateway (TGW), in November 2018.
-The cloud-based network gateway, that allows customers to connect Virtual Private Clouds (VPCs) across different accounts in a hub and spoke topology, is the third evolution in this feature set.
-The release was preceded by Direct Connect Gateway (DGW) which was announced in 2017, and prior to that came Virtual Private Gateway (VGW).
+In November 2018, AWS launched the newest version of its native network routing service: Transit Gateway (TGW).
+This cloud-based network gateway allows customers to connect Virtual Private Clouds (VPCs) across different accounts in a hub and spoke topology, and is the third evolution in this feature set.
+The release was preceded by Direct Connect Gateway (DGW), which was announced in 2017, and prior to that, Virtual Private Gateway (VGW).

 Navigating these options and figuring out which fits your use case can be tricky.
-We’re demystifying each service so you can more easily determine which solution is right for your business.
-Firstly, it’s best to consider the requirements of your workloads as each service offers certain features and doesn’t offer others.
-Take a look at the table below for a quick overview.
+In this blog post, we’ll demystify each service so you can easily determine which solution is right for your business.

-Now, let’s break down the specific benefits of each service and explore how the AWS network gateway has changed over time.
+Let’s break down the specific benefits of each gateway and explore how they have changed over time.

-The introduction of the VGW introduced the ability to let multiple VPCs, in the same region, on the same account, share a Direct Connect.
-Prior to this, you’d need a Direct Connect Private Virtual Interface (VIF) for each VPC, establishing a 1:1 correlation, which didn’t scale well both in terms of cost and administrative overhead.
-VGW became a solution that reduced the expense of requiring new Direct Connect circuits for each VPC as long as both VPCs were in the same region, on the same account.
+The introduction of VGW gave AWS customers the ability to let multiple VPCs, in the same region, on the same account, share a Direct Connect.
+Prior to VGW, a Direct Connect Private Virtual Interface (VIF) was required for each VPC, establishing a 1:1 correlation which didn’t scale well in terms of cost and administrative overhead.
+VGW became known as a solution that reduces the expense of establishing new Direct Connect circuits for each VPC – as long as both VPCs are in the same region, on the same account.
 This construct can be used with either Direct Connect or the Site-to-Site VPN.

-DGW builds upon VGW capabilities adding the ability to connect VPCs in one region to a Direct Connect in another region.
-CIDR addresses cannot overlap.
-In addition, traffic will not route from VPC-A to the Direct Connect Gateway and to VPC-B. Traffic will have to route from the VPC-A —> Direct Connect —-> Data Centre Router —-> Direct Connect —> VPC-B.
+DGW builds upon VGW capabilities by adding the ability to connect VPCs in one region to a Direct Connect in another region.
+CIDR addresses can’t overlap, and traffic will not route from VPC-A to the Direct Connect Gateway and to VPC-B. It will instead route as follows: VPC-A > Direct Connect > Data Center Router > Direct Connect > VPC-B.

 Transit Gateway – TGW

-TGW coupled with AWS Resource Access Manager will allow you to use a single Transit Gateway across multiple AWS accounts, however, it’s still limited to a single region.
-In addition, CIDR overlap is permitted with the addition of multiple route tables.
-Being able to leverage multiple route tables on TGW delivers a VRF type of capability that allows you to isolate routing domains to enforce traffic segmentation.
-A significant advantage of the TGW is you can route between VPCs without your data having to hairpin over the VPN to your on-premises router and back in to AWS as observed with VGW and DGW.
-A list of supported regions is available via the AWS FAQs.
+TGW, coupled with AWS Resource Access Manager, allows you to use a single Transit Gateway across multiple AWS accounts.
+TGW also now supports Inter-Region peering.
+CIDR overlap is also permitted with the addition of multiple route tables.
+Being able to leverage multiple route tables on TGW delivers a virtual routing and forwarding (VRF) type of capability that allows you to isolate routing domains to enforce traffic segmentation.
+A significant advantage of TGW is that you can route between VPCs without your data having to hairpin over the VPN to your on-premises router and back to AWS, as observed with VGW and DGW.
+A list of supported regions is available on the AWS FAQs page.